Auckland pursuit: Cops spike stolen Range Rover's tyres, concrete mixer truck halts chase

 "Spikes were successfully deployed and the vehicle was starting to slow before it was involved in a collision with a truck in Kumeu."

-Atlas Concrete group general manager Shane Coutts said they were "pleased that one of staff was able to assist police" before somebody in the community was hurt.
+Atlas Concrete group general manager Shane Coutts said they were "pleased that one of our staff was able to assist police" before somebody in the community was hurt.

 He declined to comment further at this stage.